 The ROA has drawn up a training agreement in liaison with the National Trainers' Federation (NTF).
 The British Horseracing Authority (BHA) has confirmed that the agreement complies with its rules that require that a signed training agreement exists between owner and trainer.
 Both the ROA and the NTF recommend members to use the Training Agreement but this version is not mandatory.
-An alternative version can be used as long as it contains the minimum requirement as set out by the BHA in the following rule: Horse & Owner Manual (E) Schedule 4.
-The full rule appears here
+An alternative version can be used as long as it contains the minimum requirement as set out by the BHA in the following rule: 15.
+Trainer Code The full rule appears here

 A trainer-owner agreement must be signed and must set out the terms agreed between the parties in respect of at least the following: